davidmuraya/sqlite-cloudrun/README.md

     - Build and push the Docker image.
     - Deploy to Cloud Run with the GCS bucket mounted.
     - Set environment variables and mount options for optimal SQLite performance.

+4. **Cloud Run Service Settings for Testing:**
+    - The Cloud Run service is configured with:
+        - **Maximum number of instances:** `1`
+        - **Maximum number of concurrent requests:** `1000`
+    - This setup ensures all requests are handled by a single instance, which is important for SQLite file consistency and for stress-testing the application's concurrency handling.

 ### Running Load Tests